MicrosoftDocs/visualstudio-docs/docs/ide/reference/resetsettings-devenv-exe.md

 ## Arguments

 *SettingsFile*<br/>
-The full path and name of the *vssettings* file to apply to Visual Studio.
+The full path and name of the settings file to apply to Visual Studio.
 To restore the General Development Settings profile, type `General` instead.

 ## Remarks